tickrates/docs/README.md

 # Tickrates Technical Documentation

-Tickrates is an open-source technical index and community hub for Minecraft server owners, e administrators, and developers.
+Tickrates is an open-source technical index and community hub for Minecraft server owners, administrators, and developers.

 ---